o3de/o3de.org/content/docs/user-guide/features/engine/memory-management.md

 + Specify the allocator in each class\.
 + Use child allocators\.
 To tag and track resource usage, new gems and subsystems should create their own allocator or create a `ChildAllocator` that references an existing allocator\.
 For an example of creating a child allocator, see [Creating an Allocator](/docs/userguide/programming/memory/allocators#memory-allocators-creating-an-allocator)\.

-**Reason**: Lumberyard's core AZ systems provide a memory managed environment, not a raw system allocator like the managed memory in C\# or Java\.
-In Lumberyard, the core AZ systems provide speed, safety, and facilities for tracking memory usage\.
+**Reason**: O3DE's core AZ systems provide a memory managed environment, not a raw system allocator like the managed memory in C\# or Java\.
+In O3DE, the core AZ systems provide speed, safety, and facilities for tracking memory usage\.

-For information about Lumberyard's scheme for allocators and new allocators, see [Manually Allocating Memory](/docs/userguide/programming/memory/allocators#memory-allocators-manually-allocating-memory)\.
+For information about O3DE's scheme for allocators and new allocators, see [Manually Allocating Memory](/docs/userguide/programming/memory/allocators#memory-allocators-manually-allocating-memory)\.

 ## Memory Issues Caused by Static Variables {#cpp-best-practices-lumberyard-memory-issues-caused-by-static-variables}